 Mobile-friendliness is a dental SEO priority as well.
 Starting from 2019, Google takes into account the mobile versions of new sites for indexing purposes, driving home even more prominently that every business should focus on ensuring their website works on mobile devices just as well as on desktops.

-Check out Google’s pre-built mobile-friendly test tool to ascertain how easily a visitor can navigate your pages on a mobile device.
+Check out Google’s pre-built mobile-friendly test tool to ascertain how easily a visitor can navigate each of your web pages on a mobile device, or use a tool like Experte to test your whole website at once.
 Alternatively, just look at your website on your own mobile browser.
 If something looks off, contact your web developer to adjust.

 Online reviews are essential for a dental practice, and not just those limited to your Google My Business (GMB) page.
 Reports show seven out of ten customers trust online reviews as much as they do personal recommendations.
 Although your GMB page is important for developing a reputation in your community, there are other sites like Yelp, Facebook, and more that are similarly crucial to monitor and improve the number of reviews.